-In these examples, an operation is being performed in the CPU that requires 2 bytes of data, each in a register.
+In these examples, the CPU is performing an operation that requires 2 bytes of data, each in a register.
 The computer on which this operation is running has the following access times: L1 cache, 1 ns; L2 cache, 10 ns; main memory, 100 ns.
 These access times are the largest contributors to overall data access time.
-In the first example, the 2 bytes of data are resident on two different pages of memory, so for each data to be accessed, a cache line must be copied from main memory into the cache.
+In the first example, the 2 bytes of data are resident on two different pages of memory, so for each byte of data to be accessed, a cache line must be copied from main memory into the cache.
 Thus, to access main memory, it takes 100 ns + the L2 cache access time (10 ns) + the L1 cache time (1 ns), or 111 ns for each data byte to be copied from main memory to a register.
 Therefore, for the first example, the total time to prepare memory for the operation to occur is 222 ns.
-Note that in this example, the two bytes are the data of interest, but complete L2 cache lines containing the bytes of interest are copied from main memory, and L1 cache lines containing the bytes are copied from L2 cache to L1 cache.
-Finally a word containing each byte of interest is copied to each register location.
+Note that in this example, the two bytes are the data of interest, but complete L2 cache lines that contain the bytes of interest are copied from main memory, and L1 cache lines that contain the bytes are copied from L2 cache to L1 cache.
+Finally a word that contains each byte of interest is copied to each register location.

 In the second example, both data bytes live on the same page in memory and on the same L2 cache line (though far enough apart that they don't fit on the same L1 cache line).
-A much smaller time to set up this operation is needed than in the first example.
-Again, it takes 100 ns to access the main memory page to copy to L2 cache, 10 ns to access the L2 cache twice to copy each byte to a different L1 cache line, two 1-ns accesses to the L1 cache to load the registers.
-In this example, the total time to prepare the operation is 122 ns, which is nearly half the previous example's overall time.
+This operation requires a much smaller time to set up that the operation in the first example.
+Again, it takes 100 ns to access the main memory page to copy to L2 cache, 10 ns to access the L2 cache twice to copy each byte to a different

+L1 cache line, and two 1-ns accesses to the L1 cache to load the registers.
+In this example, the total time to prepare the operation is 122 ns, which is nearly half of the previous example's overall time.
 As these examples show, keeping data localized can clearly benefit application performance.
-Keep in mind this cache effect when designing graphics data structures to hold objects to be rendered, state information, visibility lists, etc. Some simple changes in data structure organization can possibly gain a few frames per second in the application frame rate.
+Keep in mind this cache effect when you design graphics data structures to hold objects to be rendered, state information, visibility lists, etc. Some simple changes in data structure organization can possibly gain a few frames per second in the application frame rate.